Part 1 of 3 by Don Bell | ⏱️ 12 minute read

 The Holy Spirit desires us to be led by Him, for us to experience greater freedom in our prayer life.
 The ability to pray in tongues is an important component of this.

 Thankfully, God in His mercy understands our human limitations, so He gave us the gift of tongues to help us compensate.
-The gift of speaking in tongues allows believers to pray without repetitive phrasing despite our human frailties.
+The gift of speaking in tongues allows believers to pray anytime and anywhere without repetitive phrasing despite our human frailties.

 The Holy Spirit desires to lead us into greater freedom in our prayer life.
 Here's how to integrate tongues into your daily routine: